 - ¼ cup dried apricots, chopped small

-- ¼ teaspoon stevia powder (adjust to taste)
+- ¼ teaspoon stevia powder or equivalent amount of monk fruit extract (adjust to taste)

 - 1 teaspoon turmeric